Bike Rack Information

-Hitch Mount Bike Racks can be a very convenient option, provided your vehicle already has a hitch capable of handling the load (if not, Rack Attack offers trailer hitches for most vehicles).
+Hitch Mount Bike Racks REQUIRE that your vehicle already has a 1.25" or 2" receiver hitch installed.
+Hitch Mount Bike Racks can be a very convenient option, provided the hitch is capable of handling the load (if not, Rack Attack offers Trailer Hitches for most vehicles).
 We have two styles of hitch racks available: hanging and platform.
 Hanging racks sling the bikes by their frame and hold them in place with rubber or Velcro straps.
 With platform racks, the bike tires sit in a tray similar to a upright roof rack, and are held in place with a hooked arm over the frame or front tire.
 Most models have security features as standard or optional.
 Here are pros and cons of each style:

 - Carry up to 5 bikes with appropriate hitch, provided the hitch and vehicle are rated for it

 - Easily removed from trailer hitch and reasonably compact during storage

 - Chest-level bike load height on most vehicles

 - Some models tilt down or pivot away from the vehicle to allow access to trunk or hatch

 - Some models allow for ski carrier add-on to be attached

 - Bikes might make contact with each other

 - Some bike frames have unusual geometry and can be challenging to mount.
 However, top-tube adapters are available to alleviate the issue on most bikes